awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### PutObjectAcl/PutObjectAcl.go

-This example gives a person read access to an object in a bucket.
+This example gives a person read access to an object in an Amazon S3 bucket.

 `go run PutObjectAcl.go -b BUCKET -k KEY -a ADDRESS

 - *BUCKET* is the name of the bucket.
-- *KEY* is the name of the object
+- *KEY* is the name of the object.
 - *ADDRESS* is the email address of the user.

 The unit test accepts similar values from *config.json*.

 ### PutObjectWithSetters/PutObjectWithSetters.go

-This example uploads a file to a bucket using setters.
+This example uploads a file to an Amazon S3 bucket using setters.

 `go run PutObjectWithSetters.go -b BUCKET -k KEY`